Steve Purcell: Pixar and Telltale Games

-After the brief stint at ILM, Purcell moved to Pixar.
-Despite being employed by Pixar, Purcell acted as an advisor in the development of Sam & Max: Freelance Police, a sequel to Sam & Max Hit the Road that began development in 2002 under LucasArts.
+After a brief stint at ILM, Purcell moved to Pixar.
+Although he worked at Pixar, Purcell acted as an advisor in the development of Sam & Max: Freelance Police, a sequel to Sam & Max Hit the Road which began development in 2002 under LucasArts.
 Purcell provided Michael Stemmle's development team with concept art and assisted in the creation of the game's plot.
 Despite its smoothly proceeding development, LucasArts abruptly canceled the project in March 2004.
 Purcell was unable to understand why development halted; he described himself as "frustrated and disappointed" at the decision.

-In 2005, LucasArt's license with Purcell that gave them the right to produce games based on the Sam & Max franchise expired; this allowed Purcell to take the franchise to Telltale Games, a new company formed by members of Stemmle's development team.
+In 2005, LucasArts' license with Purcell which gave them the right to produce games based on the Sam & Max franchise expired.
+That allowed Purcell to take the franchise to Telltale Games in San Rafael, California, a new company formed by members of Stemmle's development team.
 A new episodic series of Sam & Max games, Sam & Max Save the World, was announced.
 Purcell's work on the new game series encompassed design and writing, as well as the design of the game's cover art; despite his work, Purcell described it as "minimal" due to the effectiveness of the team.
-At the same time, Purcell began a Sam & Max webcomic hosted on the Telltale Games website.
-The webcomic ran for twelve issues, and it earned Purcell an Eisner Award for "Best Digital Comic" when the comic finished its run in 2007.
+At the same time, he began a Sam & Max webcomic hosted on the Telltale Games website.
+The webcomic ran for twelve issues, and it earned him an Eisner Award for "Best Digital Comic" when the comic finished its run in 2007.
 Purcell assisted with design and writing when Sam & Max Beyond Time and Space began development in 2007.
 Through Telltale Games, he released two sketchbooks of his Sam & Max work and a 20th anniversary edition of Sam & Max: Surfin' the Highway in 2008.
-Purcell later painted the cover art for Telltale's Tales of Monkey Island.
+He later painted the cover art for Telltale's Tales of Monkey Island.

-At Pixar's story development department, Purcell contributed screenplay material and voice work for the 2006 film Cars, and designed the character of the Screaming Banshee in the short Mater and the Ghostlight.
+At Pixar's story development department, Purcell contributed screenplay material and voice work for the 2006 film Cars, and designed the character of the Screamin' Banshee in the short Mater and the Ghostlight.
 Providing scripts and voice work for three games based on Cars, Purcell became involved with THQ's video game adaptations of Pixar films.
 Purcell was credited for involvement with Pixar's 2007 film Ratatouille; he provided the voice for the character of Carl in George & A.J.—a 2009 short based on the film Up.
 Purcell was key for Pixar's 2012 film Brave, co-directing the film alongside Brenda Chapman and Mark Andrews in addition to providing work for the screenplay; Brave constituted Purcell's biggest role in a Pixar project to date.

 In 2014, Purcell wrote and directed the Pixar Christmas special Toy Story That Time Forgot which aired on ABC on December 2, 2014.
-Purcell is not considering the possibility of Pixar adapting Sam & Max into a film, as the characters' moral ambiguity is inconsistent with traditional Pixar stories.
+Purcell was not considering the possibility of Pixar adapting Sam & Max into a film, as the characters' moral ambiguity is inconsistent with traditional Pixar stories.
+In 2023, Purcell was among 75 Pixar employees laid off by The Walt Disney Company as part of an ongoing company-wide restructuring.